z3orc/norse/README.md

 2. You will need to download the dependencies shown above using a package manager or other tools.

-3. To start the setup-script just run `./norse setup` or `./norse.sh setup` and follow the instructions.
+3. To start the setup-script just run `./norse.sh setup` and follow the instructions.

 If the installation was a success, the server should start after the setup-script is finished.